-Box gutters are common on historical homes, commercial buildings, and on multifamily housing.
-Unlike the more common hanging gutters, box gutters are built into the bottom of a building’s roof line or into the bottom of the roof overhang.
-Because of that, box gutters blend into the look of the home’s design in a more seamless way.
+Box gutters are a popular choice for historical homes, commercial buildings, and multifamily housing.
+Unlike the more common hanging gutters, box gutters are built into the bottom of a building’s roof line or the bottom of the roof overhang.
+This allows box gutters to seamlessly blend into a home’s design.

 Box gutters provide protection in trickier places and are concealed as part of the roof.
-Property owners that don’t want any alterations to the appearance of their roof install box gutters and make them near-indiscernible from the rest of the roof, as opposed to the ‘hanging’ appearance of K-styler gutters.
+Property owners who don’t want to alter the appearance of their roof often install box gutters because they are nearly indiscernible from the rest of the roof, as opposed to K-style gutters, which have a “hanging” appearance.

-Some of the advantages of box style gutters are that the wider gutter opening allows for easier cleaning and more capacity.
-The wide bottom of box gutters allows you to install larger downspouts with greater capacity and flow.
+An advantage of box gutters is a wider gutter opening that allows for easier cleaning and more capacity.
+Further, the wide bottom of box gutters allows you to install larger downspouts with greater capacity and flow.

-The more modern look of box gutters suits contemporary homes and commercial buildings and blends in better with the design and architecture.
-The box-style gutter can also be more harmonious and a preferred fit for non-traditional home designs.
+The modern look of box gutters suits contemporary homes and commercial buildings and blends in better with the design and architecture.
+The box-style gutter can also be a more harmonious fit for nontraditional home designs.